 Baits were located across the whole WCHNP, although Shelly Beach Road, Shelley Beach, Dunsky Beach and the Bibbulmun Track were not baited.
 Poison baits were regularly checked and replaced if they had been taken.

-CoA land was not baited as trapping was considered a feasible option on this land.
+CoA land was not baited as trapping was considered a feasible option on this land and the risks to domestic pets, especially dogs was considered to be unacceptably high.

 Trapping